hellozhuo/pidinet/README.md

 The writing style of this code is based on [Dynamic Group Convolution](https://github.com/zhuogege1943/dgc).

-If you are interested in our work, please consider citing [our paper](pdc.bib).
+If you find something useful from our work, please consider citing [our paper](pdc.bib).

 ## Running environment